Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Paddle through the nearby Linnansaari National Park and catch glimpses of the Saima Ringed Seal on a kayak or canoe, or take a steamboat cruise from the harbor and pass by numerous small islands sprinkled with quaint summer houses.

-Enjoy the local dishes of the foodie haven—like the Lorsty!
+Enjoy the local dishes of the foodie haven, like the Lorsty!

 22. Kitsiputous Falls

-Just a few kilometers away from the Norwegian border in Enontekio is Finland’s highest series of waterfalls called Kitsiputous Falls.
+Just a few kilometers away from the Norwegian border in Enontekio is Finland’s highest series of waterfalls, called Kitsiputous Falls.

-The Kitsijoki River crosses the southern slope’s steep passages along the fells and flows into the Kipisjarvi Lake.
+The Kitsijoki River crosses the southern slope’s steep passages along the fells and flows into Kipisjarvi Lake.

-Although the amount of water is not that much, the height of the falls makes it a stunning attraction along the Nordkalott Trail.
+Although the amount of water is not much, the height of the falls makes it a stunning attraction along the Nordkalott Trail.

 23. Lemmenjoki National Park

-There are a variety of rare Arctic flora and fauna in the park’s wilderness as well as wolverines.
+There are a variety of rare Arctic flora and fauna in the park’s wilderness, as well as wolverines.

 24. Suomenlinna